 - Greek Lentil Soup Recipe (Fakes Soupa)

 Greek Chickpea soup recipe (Revithia)

 Hearty, simple and extra comforting, this Greek chickpea soup recipe (revithia soupa) is with no doubt the perfect dish for a cold winter’s day!
-Greek chickpea soup is one of the most popular Greek wintery dishes, among other soups like Greek lentil soup and fasolada.
-A highly nutritious and delicious vegetarian Greek dish, full of fiber and a unique supply of antioxidants.
-So, if you love chickpeas then this Greek chickpea soup recipe is a definite must try!
+Greek chickpea soup is one of the most popular Greek wintery dishes while being highly nutritious full of fiber and a unique supply of antioxidants.

 - 500g/ 17 oz. dry chickpeas (revithia)